Updated on May 10, 2022

 Asheville, North Carolina’s legacy largely consists of two things: Pisgah National Forest and some of the best breweries in the country.

 In fact, those two things likely go hand in hand.
 Asheville had been consistently named “Beer City, USA” by popular polls until Grand Rapids, Michigan, eventually dethroned them.

 And the reason that Asheville has some of the best breweries is that, reportedly, the water flowing from the mountains of the Pisgah National Forest is ideal for brewing.

 The History of Asheville’s Beer Scene

 The conversation about the “best beer city in the US” tends to be a controversial one.
-While many are quick to list storied cities like Grand Rapids, Denver, San Diego, and Asheville, Hop Culture has typically picked cities with more recently developed craft beer scenes that are a little more under the radar.
+While many are quick to list storied cities like Grand Rapids, Denver, San Diego, Chicago, and Asheville, Hop Culture has typically picked cities with craft beer scenes that are a little more under the radar.

 The Future of Asheville’s Beer Scene

 Whether any city deserves to be dubbed the “best beer city in the country” is sort of moot.
-But, we want to highlight cities creating an exciting environment for breweries to be innovative and create exciting beer.
+But we want to highlight cities creating an exciting environment for breweries to be innovative and create inventive beer.
 To do so means not just playing host to great breweries but also fostering a culinary scene and investing in the agriculture and infrastructure around craft beer.
-For instance, Riverbend Malt House, a small malt manufacturer, and White Labs, a yeast laboratory production site, have settled down in Asheville.

 Burial Beer Co.